I am a pessimist. When I was a 17 year old college "hippie", I was an ardent

 amazing).
 It is a matter of experiencing the world while at the same

-experiences a continuity.
+experiences a cohesiveness and continuity.
 We view the world "through" our

 anticipations, which arise continuously and are continuously